raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 echo FIRMWARE_RELEASE_STATUS="stable" > /etc/default/rpi-eeprom-update
 ```

-#### Firmware release status
-The firmware release status corresponds to a particular subdirectory of bootloader firmware images, and can be changed to select a different release stream.
-By default, Raspbian only selects critical updates (security fixes or major hardware compatiblity changes) since most users do not use alternate boot modes (TFTP, USB etc)

-* critical - Default - rarely updated
-* stable - Updated when new/advanced features have been successfully beta tested.
-* beta - New or experimental features are tested here first.

-Since the release status string is just a subdirectory name then it's possible to create your own release streams e.g. a pinned release or custom network boot configuration.

 ### Enable network boot
 Network boot is not enabled by default in the bootloader.
 To enable it the bootloader configuration file must be edited.
 ```